nerdschoolbergen/build-and-deploy/exercise-4/README.md

 ## Freestyle it - Go your own way

-:pencil2: Just like Fleetwood Mac, you are free to go your own way.
+:pencil2: Feel free to freestyle it from now on.
 Make any change you would like to see live on your page and see it deployed on the internet.

 ![Cat developer](./images/cat_computer.gif)